ReWallution - the World of Revolutionary Solutions

 What if the cartons could carry on, in their most pure form, with all their best properties, without compromising their environmental impact?
 When cartons make it to ReWall, the entire composite material is used to create inherently moisture and mold resistant, durable composite panels.

-The ReWall manufacturing process uses zero water, and very little energy, to upcycle the most eco-friendly food packaging into high performance building materials.
+The ReWall manufacturing process uses zero water and very little energy to upcycle this eco-friendly food and beverage packaging into high performance building materials.

 Real Green Manufacturing

 We proudly make our building products from 100% recycled beverage cartons, cups and their components.
 ReWall's zero waste zero water process with a miniature carbon footprint differs vastly from manufacturing of the traditional materials we replace.
 We use no formaldehyde glues, water or hazardous chemicals.
-We take a typically very hard to recycle composite material - cartons, and upcycle them into very durable, moisture and mold resistant composite panels.
+We take a composite material - cartons, and upcycle them into very durable, moisture and mold resistant composite panels.

 Real Closed-Loop Solutions